cjmj96/data-cleaning-and-transformation/documentation/README.md

 | has_availability                | boolean        |
 | instant_bookable                | boolean        |

-The `calendar` table has now appropiate format for every column as seen next.
+The `calendar` table has now appropiate data types for every column as seen next.

 | column_name | data_type |
 |-------------|-----------|